dortania/OpenCore-Install-Guide/config-HEDT/skylake-x.md

 * `30000000` - Allow unsigned kexts and writing to protected fs locations
 * `E7030000` - SIP completely disabled

-Recommended to leave enabled for best secuirty practices
+Recommended to leave enabled for best security practices

 * **nvda\_drv**: &lt;&gt;
    * For enabling Nvidia WebDrivers, set to 31 if running a [Maxwell or Pascal GPU](https://github.com/khronokernel/Catalina-GPU-Buyers-Guide/blob/master/README.md#Unsupported-nVidia-GPUs).
 This is the same as setting nvda\_drv=1 but instead we translate it from [text to hex](https://www.browserling.com/tools/hex-to-text), Clover equivalent is `NvidiaWeb`. **AMD and Intel users should leave this area blank.**